 Attachment theory, an understanding of couple dynamics, couple fit and “emotional regulation” underpin the work which seeks whenever possible to develop a client’s autobiographical memory and work with their procedural memory as opposed to simply their semantic memories.

 To illustrate this very simply you could attend a course which “tells you how to drive a car.”
-You could learn all of the vocabulary, know all the parts of the car, the road signs, stopping distances etc and still have no experience whatsoever of the more important things, steering, breaking, changing gear, accelerating, using the clutch etc etc. You can only gain those skills by practising – extensively.
-These aspects and others need to be learned as part of a “procedural” memory.
+You could learn all of the vocabulary, know all the parts of the car, the road signs, stopping distances etc and still have no experience whatsoever of the more important things, steering, braking, changing gear, accelerating, using the clutch etc etc. You can only gain those skills by practising – extensively.
+These aspects and others would need to be learned.
+They form part of a “procedural” memory.”

 You might pass the “theory aspect” of the driving test.
 You would definitely fail the practical aspect of the driving test.

 The work is largely carried out via an experiential, psychodynamic method.
 The ethos is, of course, collaborative as opposed to being confrontational.
 Collaborative does not mean collusive.

 Dr Allan Schore has integrated a great deal of attachment theory into other theories.
 Dr Daniel Siegel has developed definitions of emotions and the mind, all of which help to focus positively on what is needed to help reduce poor “mental health” and has also helped with pin-pointing the right pre-frontal cortex as being the place where social behaviours are processed and where impulse is inhibited.
 Via his Polyvagal theory Dr Stephen Porges has developed a hierarchical understanding of how two vagus nerves interact, highlighting how the “social vagus nerve”, the myelinated one, can be engaged.
 The bi-lateral functioning of the brain has been dissected, so to speak, offering further insights into the workings of internal communication and the reception of messages from other people and the environment.